kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 Halite spots the assailants: a dwarf and two elves across the pool, crossbows poised.
 Outside, Scarlet rushes to Whisper’s aid, healing her with soothing energy.
 Renewed, Whisper re-enters the cave, her sling delivering a precise blow to one of the elves before she again retreats gracefully.

 Inside, Doctor Pepe, undeterred by pain, fires back with his crossbow but misses.
 Halite steps forward, throwing a javelin that fells the injured elf with precision.
 Elara, considering but deciding against leaping across the pool, channels more divine energy, striking the second elf squarely.
-Kragor whispers a curse, dark power seeping from his words, then unleashes tendrils of energy that knock the elf into the pool’s depths.
+Kragor whispers a curse, dark power seeping from his words, then unleashes tendrils of energy that knock the remaining life out of the elf.
+The body plunges into the pool’s depths.

 Frustrated and fearful, the remaining dwarf curses, raising his crossbow in desperation.
 He takes aim at Elara, embedding a bolt into her thigh.
 She gasps, momentarily swaying, her focus clouded by the sting.